Archive for the ‘Uncategorized’ Category

 written by Raulla S. Mitchell

-Dandelion detox (internal), sugar exfoliation detox (external), and now 3 more detox tips to cleanse mind, body and spirit and maintain a healthier you:Hydrotherapy Yoga Sleep
+As you know, when seasons change, it’s the perfect time for a gentle detox.
+Dandelion detox (internal cleanse), sugar exfoliation detox (externally removing old dead skin cells for softer smoother skin), and now 3 more detox tips to cleanse mind, body and spirit and maintain a healthier you:Hydrotherapy Yoga Sleep

 written by Raulla S. MitchellWhen August temperatures soar, break out the juicy citrus scents and celebrate with a citrus fest.